 In both cases we need to receive academic information for four years of secondary education, so you will need to ask each school to submit a separate Secondary School Report with any grades received and a letter of recommendation.

 How can I best help my students apply to university in the US?

 We hope that by reading the information on this website (and other linked websites) you will learn enough about the US system to be of help and support to your students.
 Encourage them to start thinking early, to do research about the US system in general and about specific colleges that seem like a good fit for them.
 Read the sample Teacher Reports and Student Essays in the ‘Assembling Your Application’ portion of this website to see just how different they are from the UCAS model.
 Help your teaching staff and other recommenders to understand the difference so that they can write the most convincing letters on behalf of their students.
 If your students have the means, encourage them to visit the US to tour colleges (which typically have information sessions and tours daily during the week) to get a direct sense of what each has to offer.

 Can we request an admissions visit to our school?

 We are always willing to receive invitations to visit, but cannot accommodate them all.
 If your school is willing to host a presentation to which students, parents, and teachers from several surrounding schools are also invited, we would be more likely to be able to offer a visit.
-Please submit the request to our UK-based Outreach team via the Contact form on this website.
+Please submit the request by email to our UK-based outreach team:

-Are predicted A-levels satisfactory if the student has not yet completed the course?
+Are predicted grades satisfactory if the student has not yet completed the course?

-Yes, we understand that schools do not yet have final A-level results if the student is still in the middle of the course, but our experience is that schools are very accurate in their predictions and we can use those until the final results are available in late summer.
+Yes, we understand that schools do not yet have final A-level or Advanced Higher results if the student is still in the middle of the course, but our experience is that schools are very accurate in their predictions and we can use those until the final results are available in August.